caleb-love/fitmess/README.md

 - A list of logged workouts with the ability for other users to like and comment on.

 - All the information from each past workout (exercise, sets, weight, reps) etc.

+### How it's going..

+- only basic crud working
+- minor css additions
+- majority of time spend on join tables and understanding how they work together